 This includes 90 minutes for reading comprehension and language sections (grammar and vocabulary).
 There are also 30 minutes each for listening comprehension and writing.

 The oral exam has 20 minutes of preparation time.
-Then, they can take the speaking test either on the same day or another day.
+Then, they can take the speaking test on the same day or another day.

 You can check the practice material (mock test and listening exercise) on the site.
 This includes a complete question paper and its answers.